celestiaorg/docs/developers/optimism.md

-Using Celestia and OP stack, you have the option to either run a light node of your own or a `local-celestia-devnet`, which will give you a local devnet to test things out with.
+Using Celestia and OP stack, you have the option to either run a light node of your own or a `local-celestia-devnet`, both of which will give you a local devnet to test things out with.

 ### Using a local devnet